sclorg/testing-farm-as-github-action/README.md

           pull_request_status_name: "CentOS 7"
 ```

-and as soon as the job is finished you will see the test results in the pull request:
+and as soon as the job is finished you will see the test results in the pull request status:

 ✅ | ❌ Testing Farm - CentOS 7 - Build finished